-Allows you to adjust the Reference Altitude (Ref Alt - GPS) up/down when the Reference Altitude is in error.
+Allows you to adjust the reference altitude (Ref Alt - GPS) up/down to correct any deviation from the aircraft altimeter.

 Usually, the Ref Alt - GPS altitude is accurate to within 100' of the barometric altimeter in the aircraft.
 However, there are times when the altitude will exceed this (typically when the temperatures are very hot or cold, and/or when the atmospheric pressure is not lapsing at a standard rate throughout the atmosphere).